 State Route 1 Gleason Beach Roadway Realignment Project in Sonoma County

 - Public Design Selection meeting announcement – Feb.
 23 in Bodega Bay

 - Gleason Beach NOD Stamped

 - CEQA NOP PACKAGE FILED WITH SCH 14MARCH2014

 - Aerial Map

-This project has several challenges, such as continuing to provide public access to Gleason Beach for beachgoers while maintaining access to the residences along Highway 1.
-Caltrans must also work to minimize the impacts of the project on environmental resources in the project area, including, but not limited to: coastal wetlands, the Scotty Creek floodplain, water quality, federally listed threatened and endangered species, (including the Myrtle’s silverspot butterfly of which only four known populations remain in California), and the rural character of the coastal Sonoma landscape.
+This project seeks to continue to provide public access to Gleason Beach for beachgoers while maintaining access to the residences along Highway 1.
+Caltrans is also working to minimize the impacts of the project on environmental resources in the project area, including, but not limited to: coastal wetlands, the Scotty Creek floodplain, water quality, federally listed threatened and endangered species, (including the Myrtle’s silverspot butterfly of which only four known populations remain in California), and the rural character of the coastal Sonoma landscape.

 The proposed project will include the fill and subsequent impact of coastal wetlands and will impact the Scotty Creek floodplain.
 However, the project is expected to improve the environmental baseline of the Scotty Creek floodplain, because the bridge will span the floodplain and remove a double-box culvert that currently spans the creek but that poses a barrier to migrating salmonids.